 Acupuncture is a method of encouraging the body to promote natural healing and to improve functioning.
 This is done by inserting needles and applying heat or electrical stimulation at very precise acupuncture points.

-The classical Chinese explanation is that channels of energy run in regular patterns through the body and over its surface.
-These energy channels, called meridians, are like rivers flowing through the body to irrigate and nourish the tissues.
+The classical Chinese explanation is that channels of '“energy” called Qi run in regular patterns through the body and over its surface.
+These channels, also called meridians, are like rivers flowing through the body to irrigate and nourish the tissues.
 An obstruction in the movement of these energy rivers is like a dam that backs up the flow in one part of the body and restricts it in others.
+The standing water becomes turbid and is more prone to disease.

 The modern scientific explanation is that needling the acupuncture points stimulates the nervous system to release chemicals in the muscles, spinal cord, and brain.
 These chemicals will either change the experience of pain, or they will trigger the release of other chemicals and hormones which influence the body's own internal regulating system.